angrybacon/doomsday-wiki/markdown/articles/2021/02/19/alignment.md

 backup (where applicable) is pretty key.

 If budget allows then running the full 4 Seas alongside 3 basics (2 Island / 1
 Swamp) is plenty of safe mana to work with.
-Your fetches should be 4 Polluted Delta, 3-4 {U} based fetches and 0-1 {B} based fetch.
+Your fetchlands should be 4 Polluted Delta, 3-4 {U} based fetchlands and 0-1 {B} based fetchland.
 Prismatic Vista is not a suitable card to run as you really need to prioritse being able to find the Underground Seas.

 Sticking to 2 colours has upsides but also a lot of limitations.
 Normally pre-sideboarding this has no effect as the majority of the 2020 Base Meandeck